Darkside (Blink-182 song)

 "Darkside" is a song recorded by American rock band Blink-182.
 The song was released on July 26, 2019 through Columbia Records, as the fourth single from the band's eighth studio album Nine.
 It was written by bassist Mark Hoppus, drummer Travis Barker, and guitarist Matt Skiba, as well as producer John Feldmann.
+The song blends pop-punk with synth-pop and goth pop influences, pairing electronic production with the band's melodic songwriting.
+Its lyrics center on themes of unrequited love and unwavering devotion.